>

 Lynne Heraud and Pat Turner sang The Little Turtle Dove in 2007 on their WildGoose CD September Days.
 They noted:

 Brian Peters sang Ten Thousand Miles in 2010 on his CD Gritstone Serenade.
-He commented in his liner notes:
+He noted:

 Also known as The Turtle Dove, this song seems to have originated as as 17th-century broadside, but thereafter its history becomes very tangled, involving traditional North American love songs like The Blackest Crow and A-Roving on a Winter's Night as well as Robert Burns' My Love Is Like a Red Red Rose, all of which borrow verses from the original.
 The tune I use was notated by George Gardiner from George Blake in Sd.
 Denis, Southampton, in 1906 but, since Mr Blake remembered only one verse, I cherry-picked from several other sources to put together this version.

 The Askew Sisters sang The Turtle Dove in 2010 on their CD Through Lonesome Woods.
-They commented in their liner notes:
+They noted:

 We begin this piece with a short rendition of Valentine from the Ascot-under-Wychwood morris tradition, although we used to dance to it in the Fieldtown style.
 Coincidentally, the title of this tune fits very well with the song that follows it, a beautiful version of the Turtle Dove sung by Edith Sartin (a distant relative of well known folkie Paul Sartin) in Corscombe, Dorset in 1906 (although we have slightly altered the tune).
 It was collected by brothers Henry and Robert Hammond and can be found in the reissued Marrow Bones book.